 Natalie is currently working for the New York Times Chief Washington Correspondent and Belfer Center Senior Fellow, David Sanger on a new book about President Obama’s foreign policy.

-By Francisco Aguilar, Former Belfer IGA Fellow 2009-2012, Belfer Center for Science and International Affairs, Randy Bell, Former Belfer IGA Fellow 2008-2010, Belfer Center for Science and International Affairs, Natalie Black, Sayce Falk, Former Belfer IGA Fellow 2009-2011, Belfer Center for Science and International Affairs, Sasha Rogers, Former Belfer IGA Fellow 2009-2011 and Aki J. Peritz
+By Francisco Aguilar, Former Belfer Center International and Global Affairs (BIGA) Student Fellow, 2011-12, Randy Bell, Former Belfer IGA Fellow 2008-2010, Belfer Center for Science and International Affairs, Natalie Black, Sayce Falk, Former Belfer Center International and Globall Affairs (BIGA) Student Fellow, 2010-2011, Sasha Rogers, Former Belfer Center International and Global Affairs (BIGA) Student Fellow, 2010-2011 and Aki J. Peritz

 The Pakistani military remains an opaque entity, both inside and outside of the country.
 Few publicly available reports exist for those seeking a basic understanding of its leaders, functions, or allegiances.
 An Introduction to Pakistan's Military is the first of two Belfer Center reports examining the Pakistani military.
 To assemble this report, the authors interviewed over two-dozen retired Pakistani military officers, principally in Islamabad and Karachi.
 The authors also conducted nearly forty additional interviews with Pakistani politicians, civil society actors, journalists, and military experts, as well as with US and European military, diplomatic, and intelligence officers and analysts.